mobajemu-msft/groove-api-documentation/Using the Groove RESTful Services/Using the Groove RESTful Services.md

 ###In this section

 [Obtaining a Developer Access Token]
-&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp; How to register your app and obtain a token for developer authentication.This mechanism is unrelated to [User Authentication], an additional authentication layer is used to authenticate Groove users in  order to access some features such as collection management and streaming.
+&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp; How to register your app and obtain a token for developer authentication.
+This mechanism is unrelated to [User Authentication], an additional authentication layer is used to authenticate Groove users in  order to access some features such as collection management and streaming.
 [Deep Link]
 &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;Deep link that opens content on a Groove client.
 [Image Service]